Ship agents this sprint, not after the platform project

 Built-in vector storage

-Connic includes managed vector DB.
-LangChain requires external service (Pinecone, etc).
+Connic includes managed vector storage.
+LangChain requires an external vector database.

 Document ingestion